Water, sanitation and hygiene for all

 By working on this latrine project, families’ health, safety, security and convenience will improve through more hygienic waste disposal practices.
 You’ll work alongside like-minded volunteers who are also passionate about travel and giving others a hand up, not a hand out.

-Nepal is a Mecca for trekkers and weekend time will offer lots of chance to hit the trails or take in some of the many cultural experiences that the country offers.
+Nepal is a Mecca for trekkers and weekend time will offer lots of chances to hit the trails or take in some of the many cultural experiences that the country offers.

 Do I need construction experience and how much will we work?